royshemtov13/CustomGPT/ReadMe.md

   ➜  press h to show help
 ```

-open this http link there you will see that ChatBot App.
+Open this http link there you will see the CustomGPT chatbot.

 Now you can interact with it and ask it anything you would like to know that's in his scope of answering.

 </br>

 <!-- ADVANCED USAGE -->
-## Change CustomGPT behavior
+## Change CustomGPT's behavior

 By default CustomGPT will behave like the regular ChatGPT bot